19 You + Me: Music video

 The music video was directed by Brian Lazzaro and shot in Myrtle Beach, South Carolina, in which they mention Myrtle Beach in the song.
 Some of the locations they shot at were the Fun Plaza arcade on Ocean Blvd and the Myrtle Beach Boardwalk.

 Commercial performance

 "19 You + Me" debuted at number 55 on the US Billboard Country Airplay chart for the week of October 26, 2013.
 It also debuted at number 49 on the US Billboard Hot Country Songs chart for the week of November 9, 2013.
 The song debuted at number 96 on the US Billboard Hot 100 chart for the week of January 18, 2014.
 As of October 2014, the song has sold 720,000 copies in the United States.
-On December 17, 2015, the song was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.
+On May 9, 2024, the song was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million digital copies in the United States.

-"19 You + Me" was certified Gold by Music Canada in December 2016.
+"19 You + Me" was certified Platinum by Music Canada in August 2023.